 - Search for Boston University.
 Select “Find Online @ Boston University – View It @ BU” and Save.

 - Now when searching in Google Scholar, look for the “View it @ BU” indicator next to search results.
 Selecting this will direct back to BU Libraries to get to online access.

 - Note that this Library Links setting is saved as a browser cookie and may not persist if you change browsers, delete the cache, or use private mode.

 HathiTrust Online Access

-The HathiTrust Emergency Temporary Access Service (ETAS) allows current BU students, faculty, and staff to have online reading access to selected materials that are in the BU Libraries’ physical collection, has discontinued effective August 13, 2021.
+The HathiTrust Emergency Temporary Access Service (ETAS), which allowed current BU students, faculty, and staff to have online reading access to selected materials that are in the BU Libraries’ physical collection, has discontinued effective August 13, 2021.